-MetLife doesn’t specifically state whether or not their plans cover at-home aligner services, although some do say that they will cover teledentistry.
-You or your home aligner company will need to check with them to find out if your plan includes teledentistry benefits and, if so, whether those benefits include at-home aligner treatment.
-Customers on online forums and review sites report that they didn’t receive any coverage from their MetLife plans.
+Some MetLife plans say that they will cover teledentistry, and the company has a partnership with SmileDirectClub, which makes them an in-network provider.
+If you don’t choose SmileDirectClub, you or your home aligner company will need to contact MetLife to find out if your plan includes teledentistry benefits for other companies.
+Some customers on online forums and review sites say they didn’t receive any coverage from MetLife.
 But the company has various plans, each with different benefits, so you still might get some help.

 How to File a Claim

 For in-office treatments like braces and Invisalign, your dentist or orthodontist’s office will file an insurance claim on your behalf, so you don’t have to worry about any paperwork or other correspondence.
 They’ll only do this, however, if they are “in-network” with MetLife.
 If you choose an out-of-network dentist or orthodontist, you may need to file the claim yourself.
-If you receive insurance through your employer, their H.R. department may be able to walk you through the process.
+If you receive insurance through your employer, their human resources department can walk you through the process.